 Orchiectomy.
 This surgery removes the testicles, the main source of testosterone.

 Breast enlargement or tenderness

 Osteoporosis (bone loss)

 Loss of energy

 Chemotherapy (chemo) uses medications to destroy cancer cells anywhere in the body.
 Chemo may be given by pill or injection.
-It may be used with or instead of other treatments.
-It may slow the growth of cancer, and may relieve pain and other symptoms.
-A medical oncologist manages chemo treatments.
+It may be used with, or instead of, other treatments.
+It may slow the growth of cancer or, by shrinking tumor size, may relieve pain and other symptoms.
+A medical oncologist manages chemotherapy treatments.

 Prostate cancer that has spread may cause pain.
 This pain can be treated.
-Pain medications can improve your quality of life.
-Using them can relieve stress, helping you to better withstand the cancer.
+Controlling pain can improve your quality of life by relieving stress and helping you to better withstand the cancer.
 Discuss the side effects of these medications, and any other concerns you have, with your doctor.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR